JennEYoon/deep-learning/chollet2/chp7_8_9/notes_7_8_9.md

  * Chp 14 Conclusion nb has summary code for models DenseLayer, CNN, RNN, Transformer.
  * Transformer uses fully connected layers modified by attention weights, layerwise weights or batchwise weights, skip connections and residual feedback.
 Inherent parallelization.

+Visualization of feature channels useful.

+Depthwise separable - good for feature channels but not RGB color channels, which are correlated.
+Feature channels assu,pmed to be uncorrelated.